RaulPontello/deploy_aws_infrastructure_with_terraform/README.md

       │   │── my_lambda_fuction.py  # .py file with code that AWS Lambda will execute
    ```

-You can call deploy_aws_infrastructure_with_terraform module this way:
+You can call deploy_aws_infrastructure_with_terraform module this way (copy code below into main.tf):

    ```bash
    # create_custom_vpc = true (create all AWS resouces inside a Custom VPC), false (use Default VPC)